 There are several different factors that we need to look at when studying leaps across several strings:

 - the characteristics of the departure: is it done with a bounce (jump) or not ?
 In other words, is the leap in the air [spiccato] or on the string [legato]??

 - the characteristics of the landing: does it need to be smooth, soft, loud etc ??

-If the take-offs and landings are all spiccato, and come on the favourable bow-stroke direction (see String Crossings and Spiccato) then we can be grateful: leaping across strings doesn’t get any easier than this.
+If our jumps across the middle strings are all spiccato, not too fast, and come on the favourable clockwise-loop bow-stroke direction (see String Crossings, Spiccato, and Bow Physics) then we can be grateful: leaping across strings doesn’t get any easier than this.
+Unfortunately, in musical situations, leaps come in all imaginable shapes and sizes (articulations and rhythms) as well as in favourable and unfavourable bow directions.
 Those spiccato leaps which come on the unfavourable bow direction are slightly harder, as here we are working against the natural tendency of the bow (leaping backwards is harder than leaping forwards).

 ADDING INTERMEDIATE NOTES IN LEGATO LEAPS

 Most composers know that it is impossible to write a fully legato (slurred) leap across several strings.
 If a composer were to write the above excerpt with the leaps fully slurred this would reveal a lack of knowledge about how to write for string instruments.
 Brahms, when he wants some big legato leaps in his E minor cello sonata, carefully writes out the notes that he wants to sound on the middle strings during the legato crossing.